clovaai/rainbow-memory/README.md

 | **RM**        | 91.80±0.69 | **41.35±0.95** | **50.11**    |

 ## Updates
-April 2nd, 2021: Initial upload only README
+- April 2nd, 2021: Initial upload only README
+- April 16th, 2021: Upload all the codes for experiments

 ## Getting Started
 ### Requirements